NerfJohn/Project-RISCII/docs/uPManual/README.md

 By default, the timer runs in the RUNNING state, with a 2\^20 cycle fuse before it forces a hardware reset.
 This fuse can be paused by leaving the RUNNING state, reset (to 2\^20 cycles) by any write to WDT_CTRL, and reset+disarmed by setting the "cancel" bit in WDT_CTRL.
 A read-only "paused" status bit under WDT_CTRL indicates if the fuse/timer is paused.

+Also, CTRL features an option to generate an interrupt instead of a reset upon fuse expiration.
+Asserting the interrupt will reset, but not cancel, the fuse.
+Interrupt is handled like any other interrupt (see NVIC).

 Additionally, a manual hardware reset can be performed by setting the "reset" bit under WDT_CTRL.
-This will force a hardware reset to occur regardless of the uP state and WDT timer's fuse.
+This will force a hardware reset to occur regardless of the uP state and WDT timer's fuse/settings.

 The WDT registers are only fully operationl while the uP is in the RUNNING state.
 The WDT timer is effectively paused in the BOOTING and PAUSED uP states.